pub struct LineWriter<W>{ /* private fields */ }Expand description

 internal buffer is full.
 Sometimes, you’d prefer to write each line as it’s

 completed, rather than the entire buffer at once.
-Enter LineWriter
+Enter LineWriter.
+It

 does exactly that.